DatCaptainHorse/SingularityEngine/CONTRIBUTING.md

 Generally use tabs for indentation, avoid trailing whitespaces and keep to column limit.

+Line endings should always be LF (Unix and MacOS).

 ### Commit Style

 Commit title should be short, solid and in present tense, while prefixing the engine module in the title.